 As projects become bigger, more teams are needed and the time box gets longer.
 Thus, the notion of fixing resources and time, while scope varies, is not a valid approach for all agile projects.
 Long-term agile planning requires a more flexible iron triangle that allows teams to plan ahead and ensures that they're meeting the business objectives.
 Think for instance about the lean startup movement, and the notion of a minimum viable product (MVP).
 An MVP by definition is a small set of features (scope) that delivers customer value.
 To get to that MVP, teams might need to stick to a fixed scope – the number of features – with time being their only variable (e.g. you can't release without certain features, so the release date gets pushed).
 Only after launching the MVP, teams switch to a variable scope.

 Regardless of the differences between waterfall and agile development, when using the iron triangle, there’s no right or wrong way.
 It's there to help you make the best decisions and trade-offs to reach your business goals.
-A tool like Portfolio for Jira visualizes the building blocks of a plan – scope, people, and time – to help teams plan in real-time.
-You can easily play with scope, teams and time to plan your next product release, using the team's existing data in Jira Software.
+A tool like Timelines visualizes the building blocks of a plan – scope, people, and time – to help teams plan in real-time.
+You can easily play with scope, teams, and time to plan your next product release, using the team's existing data in Jira Software.